 This is one of the most frequently asked questions in ethical investing.
 Many investors fear that “doing good” with their money will mean accepting a lower return.

 We disagree.
-According to our analysis, there are no statistically reliable differences between the returns from conventional and socially responsible strategies; in fact, socially responsible strategies have often outperformed conventional ones on a risk-adjusted basis3.
+According to our analysis, there are no statistically reliable differences between the returns from conventional and socially responsible strategies in the long term.
+While performance can vary year to year, and is never guaranteed, socially responsible strategies have often outperformed conventional ones on a risk-adjusted basis.

 What investments are excluded from socially responsible portfolios?

-Our portfolios may shun entities involved in gambling, alcohol and genetic modification.
+Our portfolios may avoid entities involved in gambling, alcohol, and genetic modification.

-In future, will socially responsible investing be the norm?
+In the future, will socially responsible investing be the norm?

 In truth, it is unlikely that every investment pot on earth will become socially responsible soon, but this approach to investing is already exerting an influence on the wider financial industry.